Dental Crowns West Palm Beach

 Are Dental Crowns Permanent?

 Dental crowns aren’t permanent, but they are considered a long-term solution.
-On average, they can protect your tooth for anywhere between 5 and 15 years.
+On average, they can protect your teeth for anywhere between 5 to 25 years and up.
 When your dentist reshapes your tooth for a crown, that procedure is irreversible.
-Tooth enamel cannot grow back after it’s been lost, so that tooth will always need a crown going forward.
-That being said, crowns protect the underlying tooth from additional damage, helping the tooth to survive for much longer than it likely would have otherwise.
+Tooth enamel cannot grow back after it has been lost, so the tooth will always need a crown going forward.
+That being said, a crown protects the underlying tooth from additional damage, helping the tooth to survive for much longer than it likely would have otherwise.

 Do Dental Crowns Get Cavities?

-It is impossible for a crown to develop cavities, but the tooth underneath it still can.
+A crown can't develop cavities, but the tooth underneath it still can.
 A crowned tooth has about the same risk of decay as an uncrowned tooth.
 Poor oral hygiene makes it possible for bacteria and plaque to form around the gumline where the tooth meets the crown.
 They can then travel underneath the crown and wreak havoc on the underlying tooth.
 You can prevent cavities in crowned teeth the same way as you do for your other teeth.
 Brush, floss, and see your dentist for routine checkups.

 Does It Hurt to Get a Dental Crown?